List of Marvel Comics characters: A: Auric

 Zhao Tang (Auric) is a mutant character in Marvel Comics.
 He was created by James Hudnall and John Calimee and first appeared in Alpha Flight (Vol. 1) #76 (July, 1989).
 He has the ability to generate optic heat blasts, fire, and can also fly.

 He and his twin sister Jhimon (Silver) were trained by the Chinese Communist government in their powers, and were set to join their super team, China Force.
 After defections within the team, the pair fled to Hong Kong.
 They later moved to Canada and were offered citizenship if they joined Gamma Flight.

 The team soon disbanded and the twins joined Beta Flight, but were soon kidnapped and experimented on until their deaths.
 Their bodies were set to be auctioned off by the Chess Set, but this was interrupted by the New Warriors and Spider-Man.
-The base was destroyed, and the twins bodies fused with a scientist into an energy being before leaving for space.
+The base was destroyed, and the twins' bodies fused with a scientist into an energy being before leaving for space.

 Avoe

-Avoe is a fictional deity created by Jonathan Hickman and Dale Eaglesham and first appeared in Fantastic Four #577.
+Avoe is a deity created by Jonathan Hickman and Dale Eaglesham and first appeared in Fantastic Four #577.

 Avoe was the queen and goddess of the Inhuman Dire Wraiths, who had evolved through Exogenesis.
 Her people made up one fourth of the Universal Inhumans who responded to Earth's moon when searching for Black Bolt, the Midnight King of prophesy.
 After the return of Black Bolt, Avoe became one of his queens.

 During the "Infinity" storyline, when Thanos invaded Earth and made Black Bolt destroy Attilan, Avoe and the other Universal Inhumans fled Earth to find a new place to live, eventually settling on Centauri IV.

 When the Kree Empire begun ordering all surviving Inhumans to join them or die, the Universal Inhumans arranged a secret meeting to discuss the situation.
-Before the Inhuman Royal Family arrived, the queens considered surrendering to the Kree, but instead the Kree send their Super-Inhuman soldier, Vox, who killed the queens and their attendants, to send a message to Black Bolt that he was not safe.
+Before the Inhuman Royal Family arrived, the queens considered surrendering to the Kree, but instead the Kree send their Super-Inhuman soldier, Vox, who killed the queens and their attendants.